-One of the greatest privileges and most inspiring aspects of leading a Jewish community as a rabbi is working with conversion candidates.” -Rabby Amy
+One of the greatest privileges and most inspiring aspects of leading a Jewish community as a rabbi is working with those who make the choice to become Jewish.” -Rabby Amy

 Individuals drawn to Judaism for its spiritual nourishment, rich history, uplifting stories, engaging and meaningful rituals, caring community, and commitment to repairing the world (Tikkun Olam) find the treasures of Judaism to be a gift.
 Their wonder and awe as they learn of the ways Judaism can add meaning and purpose and love to their lives is awesome – it is equally a gift to all of us who are Jews by birth and don’t always notice the gleaming treasures right before us.
 We are so fortunate to have the opportunity to welcome conversion candidates to our community!